remnrem/luna-doc/docs/vignettes/soap-pops.md

 well to accept these revised predictions over the original ones.
-That is, when SOAP changes the staging for an epoch, it is really saying (for example): "although staged R, this epoch looks much more like most of the other epochs labelled N3, than it does to most of the othe epochs labelled R".
+That is, when SOAP changes the staging for an epoch, it is really saying (for example): "although staged R, this epoch looks much more like most of the other epochs labelled N3, than it does to most of the other epochs labelled R".
 Naturally there is no guarantee that any changes SOAP makes will always be the correct ones.
-In some cases, it might be more likley to make staging worse on average, not better -- this will in large part depend on the (unknowable) type of data, and the types/extent of staging errors made.
+In some cases, it might be more likely to make staging worse on average, not better -- this will in large part depend on the (unknowable) type of data, and the types/extent of staging errors made.
 In future work, we plan to evaluate empirically the conditions under which using SOAP may improve